e2f5db0/gungnir/readme.md

 ## Bypassing the countermeasures

-Many services send email to their customers using third-party solutions such as Mailgun and SendGrid, which handle SPF, DKIM and DMARC for the services.
+Many services send email to their customers using third-party solutions such as Mailgun, SendGrid, Mailtrap, etc. which handle SPF, DKIM and DMARC for the services.
 This means that the services must have allowed their email to go through these third-parties, which means that if a spear phishing email spoofing a service domain is sent through the correct third-party (e.g. SendGrid), the phishing email has a higher probability of bypassing the checks.

 ## System goals